Companies prepare for disorderly Brexit as talks stall

 “The biggest impact we see is a general unwillingness to make investment and capacity decisions as result of the continued uncertainty,” said Stephen Cheetham, owner of PK Engineering Ltd of Hereford, a supplier of components to the aerospace and scientific industries.

-“We would expect continued paralysis and short-termism until a trade deal is finalised,” he told Reuters.
+“We would expect continued paralysis and short-termism until a trade deal is finalized,” he told Reuters.

 Having a transition deal will allow businesses to survive the two years after Brexit by allowing them to defer any big decisions until the final parameters of Brexit are worked out, said Andrew Bonfield, finance director of National Grid and chairman of the 100 Group of finance chiefs.